10 Best Restaurants in Killington, VT (2026 Update)

 Here are our top picks for dining options in Killington, Vermont:

-• Best Dining Experience: Birch Ridge Inn
+• Best Dining Experience: The Foundry at Summit Pond

 • Best Views: Look Out Tavern